For administrative information on the 2025 DSA-Sec Exercise for admission to NYGH in 2026, please visit our school website.

 Science

 Students admitted to our school via DSA-Science are provided with a myriad of opportunities to hone their skills in research and enrich their learning in the various scientific disciplines beyond the core curriculum.
 They will get to learn from experts in external organisations and institutes of higher learning.
-In lower secondary level, students are expected to participate in at least one research and innovation project such as the Green Wave Environmental Care Competition or Innovation Programme.
+At the lower secondary level, students will further their learning through the Nanyang Enrich Science programme.
 At upper secondary level, students are given various platforms to sharpen their skills of inquiry.
-They are expected to challenge themselves by taking up at least one advanced science course.
-They will learn to read scientific journals and carry out independent learning tasks.
-They are encouraged to participate in various science competitions and mentorship programmes.
-They will get to deepen their research skills through short-term attachment to research institutions such as DSTA and DSO.
+They are expected to challenge themselves by taking up at least one Advanced Science course.

 Service Leadership